mohoyt/cyoa_ortho/firmware/README.md

 ## Precompiled firmware

-There are a comple precompiled firmware examples here that you are welcome to use:
+There are a couple precompiled firmware examples here that you are welcome to use:

 * QMK 5x12 layout (for Pro Micro)
 * QMK 4x12 layout (for Pro Micro)